Law school in the United States: Pedagogical methods

-Most law school education in the United States is based on standards developed by Christopher Columbus Langdell and James Barr Ames at Harvard Law School during the 1870s.
-Professors generally lead in-class debates over the issues in selected court cases, compiled into "casebooks" for each course.
-Traditionally, law professors chose not to lecture extensively, and instead used the Socratic method to force students to teach each other based on their individual understanding of legal theory and the facts of the case at hand.
+Most law school education in the United States is traditionally based on an approach developed by Christopher Columbus Langdell and James Barr Ames at Harvard Law School during the 1870s.
+Professors lead in-class debates over the issues in selected court cases, compiled into "casebooks" for each course.
+Under the Harvard approach, law professors do not deliver lengthy lectures and instead use the Socratic method to force students to teach one another, based on their individual understanding of legal theory and the facts of the case at hand.

-Many law schools continue to use the Socratic method—consisting of calling on a student at random, asking about an argument made in an assigned case, asking the student whether they agrees with the argument, and then using a series of questions designed to expose logical flaws in the student's argument.
+Many law schools continue to use the Socratic method—consisting of calling on a student at random, asking about an argument made in an assigned case, asking the student whether they agree with the argument, and then using a series of questions to carefully expose logical flaws in the student's analysis of the argument.
 Examinations usually entail interpreting the facts of a hypothetical case, determining how legal theories apply to the case, and then writing an essay.
 This process is intended to train students in the reasoning methods necessary to interpret theories, statutes, and precedents correctly, and argue their validity, both orally and in writing.
 In contrast, most civil law countries base their legal education on professorial lectures and oral examinations, which are more suited for the mastery of complicated civil codes.

 This style of teaching is often disorienting to first-year law students who are more accustomed to taking notes from professors' lectures.
 Most casebooks do not clearly outline the law; instead, they force the student to interpret the cases and derive the basic legal concepts from the cases themselves.
 As a result, many publishers market law school outlines that concisely summarize the basic concepts of each area of law, and good outlines are highly sought after by many students, although some professors discourage their use.

 Legal pedagogy has also been criticized by scholars like Alan Watson in his book, The Shame of Legal Education.
 Some law schools, such as Savannah Law School, have changed direction and created collaborative learning environments to allow students to work directly with each other and professors in order to model the teamwork of attorneys working on a case.

 For purposes of passing state bar examinations, some law school graduates find law school instruction inadequate, and resort to specialized bar review courses from private course providers.
 These bar reviews typically consist of lectures, often video recorded.